Zephyrhills, Florida: Public transportation

 Zephyrhills is served by Pasco County Public Transportation on routes #30, #33, and #54.

 Airport

 The city is served by Zephyrhills Municipal Airport.
 It was also once served by the 1927-built Zephyrhills Depot on the Atlantic Coast Line, which is now the Zephyrhills Depot Museum at a city park near the airport.
 More than 70,000 skydives are performed annually on the airport at Skydive City, Inc., the largest woman-owned drop zone in the world, founded in 1990 by Joannie Murphy and Susan Perkins Stark.

 Railroads

 CSX Transportation's Wildwood Subdivision goes through the eastern parts of Zephyrhills.

 Public safety

-The Zephyrhills Police Department consists of about 35 officers.
-The Zephyrhills Fire Department consists of career and volunteer firefighters.
+The Zephyrhills Police Department consists of about 35 officers that cover the incorporated City of Zephyrhills.
+In September 2020, Pasco County Fire Rescue took over all fire and rescue service responsibilities for the City of Zephyrhills.

+Health care

+AdventHealth Zephyrhills is the only hospital.